 Rugby seems to be unique in the amateur sports world.
 Many sports build a team spirit or a sense of commonality among the participants.
-Rugby on the other hand seems to build a relationship that is more family than team spirit.
-For example, a rugby player from anywhere can walk into a rugby clubhouse or walk onto the practice pitch and feel almost immediately at home.
+Rugby, on the other hand, seems to build a relationship that is more family than team spirit.
+For example, a rugby player from anywhere can walk into a rugby clubhouse or step onto the practice pitch and feel almost immediately at home.

 Players from some countries rely on the rugby sense of belonging and acceptance to travel the world.
 They travel to an area with rugby and find a temporary home.
 They find a team with which they can play.
 They find friends who will give them a place to stay and help them find work if they need it.

 The sociologist in me wonders why this is the case.
 Why does a rugby club feel more like a family than a club or team?
-Why can an American rugby player travel to Wales and be accepted like a long lost relative?
-Why can a New Zealander travel to Denton, Texas and fit in like he was raised there?
+Why can an American rugby player travel to Wales and be accepted as a long lost relative?
+Why can a New Zealander go to Denton, Texas and fit in like he was raised there?